Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Introduction

-Furthermore, this study demonstrates that the seller has a strict incentive to commit to the spot price in advance even though he is not obliged to.\footnote{This commitment behavior is commonly observed and can be in various forms, such as the seller announcing ``the price was \$A, now you pay \$B"; or that ``the early-bird price is `x\% off' the regular price", allowing consumers to infer future prices.} This finding positions the seller's commitment as a strategic choice, endogenizing what the previous advance-purchase literature typically assumed.
-The underlying mechanism is closely related to the consumer's aversion to the loss in consumption value, as discussed earlier.
-The effect of aversion to such a loss is eliminated if the seller does not commit to a future spot price.
-This is because the consumer will expect the seller to adjust the price downward to ensure that the good does not go unsold.
+Moreover, this study demonstrates that the seller has a strict incentive to commit to the spot price in advance even though he is not obliged to.\footnote{This commitment behavior is commonly observed and can be in various forms, such as the seller announcing ``the price was \$A, now you pay \$B"; or that ``the early-bird price is `x\% off' the regular price", allowing consumers to infer future prices.} This finding positions the seller's commitment as a strategic choice, endogenizing what the previous advance-purchase literature typically assumed.
+The underlying mechanism is related to the consumer's aversion to the loss in consumption value, as discussed earlier.
+The aversion to such a loss is mitigated if the seller does not commit to a future spot price.
+This is because the consumer will expect the seller to adjust the price downward to ensure that the good is sold.
 Consequently, a seller's decision not to commit to a spot price reduces the profit he could extract from this type of loss aversion.

-This paper contributes to the literature on expectation-based reference-dependent preferences by allowing for heterogeneous sensitivities, rather than using a single parameter to represent different types of losses.
-This enables a more detailed understanding of which type of loss serves as the determinant of my results.
+This paper contributes to the literature on expectation-based reference-dependent preference by incorporating distinct sensitivities for different types of losses instead of a single parameter.
+This enables a more detailed understanding of which type of loss serves as the determinant of the results.